How To Mix Songs Together - With DJ.Studio

 These days, there is only one viable option for studio DJ mixing software - DJ.Studio!

-Because 'studio style' music mixing is the most effective method for making mixes, I'll explain it first.
-After this, I'll show you how to make a live mix in case you want to perform for an audience in real-time.
+Because 'studio style' music mixing is the most effective method for making mixes, I'm going to show you how to make a live mix in case you want to perform for an audience in real-time.

 In this example, I'll show you the workflow process of DJ.Studio, which is the best choice of software for this method.

-2. Download and Install DJ.Studio - You can start mixing in DJ.Studio for free, we are giving you a trial with no limitations.
+Download DJ.Studio - You can start mixing in DJ.Studio for free, we are giving you a trial with no limitations.
 Installing the app is the best option, but you can also run DJ.Studio in your browser.

 DJ.Studio will scan every possible order combination.
 Then, it arranges your tracks on the timeline and applies automatic transitions in the best sequence.